 Why this story?
 Why now?
-A Webinar Series on Storytelling with Rani Sanderson of StoryCentre Canada
+A Workshop Series on Storytelling with Rani Sanderson of StoryCentre Canada

 There is a lot of interest around storytelling and there is huge potential within the nonprofit world to harness the power in personal narratives for positive change.
 StoryCentre Canada believes it is important to be sharing stories and have them heard.

 Participants will be given a free overview of the best practices and power of storytelling and story sharing.
 Everyone is then invited to register for a series of interactive follow-up presentations that include individual story exercises, case studies, group discussion and the sharing of sample stories.

 Stories are universal and everyone has many.
 This introductory webinar will give an overview of personal storytelling use in non-profit work, with a focus on environmental issues.
 We will touch on what makes a good story, as well as how stories can be used.
 The purpose of this webinar is to be a first step in your storytelling journey and introduce you to some of the concepts and practices of storytelling for positive change.

 Includes access to a recording (same day) of each webinar and presentation slides.
 Please note, all participants will receive a confirmation email from Eventbrite and a link to join the webinar through Zoom.

 “If you miss a session – even the first one or two – don’t despair as we’ll catch you up with a recording(s) & presentation slides of what you missed upon receiving your series registration.”

 Thursday, September 10, 1:00-2:00 PM ET

 We take a deeper look at what makes a good story, including an exploration of StoryCentre’s Seven Steps of Digital Storytelling.
 We discuss what types of personal narratives are effective and why; why and how audiences connect to lived experiences and how these stories are so relatable; and how to gear your stories to specific issues or community needs.
 Participants will take part in a story writing and sharing activity.